tomresing/MoveYourFilters/README.md

 Current code is all client-side Javascript.
 The dependecies are currently setup through CDN.
 To test locally, clone the repo and start a webserver at port 8000.

+# Project Steps

+## Completed

+Code to authenticate to Google and list filters via API Code to authenticate to Microsoft Graph API with Outlook write access for rules

+## Proposed

+Code to process exported filters XML file
+Code to create new Outlook rules in Graph API

+### Proposed logic for creating new rules in Outlook

+MVP list: move based on email address or content keywords, move to folders, check for existing folders, create new folders, and mark as read

+# Office UI Fabric Prototype Design

+The prototype design was created based on Office UI Fabric and the three proposed screens are pictured below.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a